nixal.ai

 Does ChatGPT cite sources?

-Why does Perplexity always cite?
+Why does Perplexity usually show citations?

 Do you need a big site to get cited?